-Is transportation of CBD products legal?
+Is the transportation of CBD products legal?

-According to different media reports, it states that patients or family members also obtain the medical marijuana and CBD products in another state or brought the products back to their home residence.
+According to different media reports, it states that patients or family members also obtain medical marijuana and CBD products in another state or brought the products back to their home residence.

 Transporting Cannabis products across the States is not considered lawful under the state laws, however, if the patient is participating in the clinical trial or has a letter of participation then it is deemed to be legal.

-Even under such circumstances, the Controlled Substances Act does not allow the patients to bring or take the cannabinoid preparations in or out of the United States also if you are using it for medical purpose.
+Even under such circumstances, the Controlled Substances Act does not allow the patients to bring or take the cannabinoid preparations in or out of the United States also if you are using it for medical purposes.

-Many patients still purchase the CBD or THC products through the websites and order their products online without the significant enforcement against the vendors or the patients.
+Many patients still purchase the CBD or THC products through the websites and order their products online without significant enforcement against the vendors or the patients.

 What is the legal status of CBD?

-Cannabidiol is considered in the Schedule 1 and is not listed separately in the list of Code of Federal Regulations.
+Cannabidiol is considered in Schedule 1 and is not listed separately in the list of Code of Federal Regulations.
 According to the definition, it is recognized as the component or derivative of marijuana.

 It is also true for other cannabinoids present in the cannabis plant.
 THC, on the other hand, is mentioned separately in the Schedule 1 list.
 According to DEA Office of Public Affairs, CBD is a Schedule 1 substance.